 Have you ever had to remember a long list of planets or the state capitals?
 These kinds of lists are full of interesting facts, but they can be hard to remember, especially for tests.
 What could you do to remember the list better?
 In this human behavior science fair project, you will learn about a memory technique called mnemonics (pronounced nuh-MAH-nicks) and investigate whether using mnemonics can help you and your friends remember lists of words.

 No matter what your favorite card game is, we all wish we could use psychic powers to draw the card we want on our turn.
 You may not have psychic powers, but you might have the power of probability on your side.
-Do this experiment and discover how math can help you avoid the words, "Go fish!"
+In this science project, you will discover how math can help you avoid the words, "Go fish!"

 + More Details